No Crock-Pot, No Problem

 Shredding the Chicken

-The chicken is already fully cooked at this point, the remaining cook time is just to get the sauce to flavor the chicken as much as possible.
+The chicken is already fully cooked at this point.
+The remaining cook time is just to get the sauce to flavor the chicken as much as possible.
 After the Mexican shredded chicken has been cooking in the sauce for 30 minutes, allow the sauce to reduce all the way down.
-You can expedite this process by turning the heat up, or just let nature take it’s course.
+You can speed up this process by turning the heat up, or just let nature take its course.
 Keep an eye on it when it starts getting close to being fully reduced.
 If you go too far the sauce will burn quite rapidly.